 This area of study uses basic science to measure human responses to internal and external stimuli (such as changes in activity levels, varying environmental conditions, and disease processes) and applies this knowledge to the promotion of human health.

 A degree in this area prepares you to work in a hospital or corporate wellness program, or for nonprofit health agencies, commercial fitness enterprises, and federal and state health promotion agencies.

-Students in both tracks take these required courses:
+Students in all tracks take these required courses:

 - Human Anatomy

 - Nutrition and Health

 - A course in biology

 - A course in chemistry

 Health promotion track students also complete these:

 - Health promotion core: five courses in health behavior and health promotion, health management and administration, health communication and coaching, health assessment, and health interventions